qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 For all fault models that are not applicable, the reason has to be documented in the content of the document, so it can be recognized.
 An example could be that

-* Fault model FX_01_04 "loss of execution" is not applicable, because feature is completely determinisitic.
+* Fault model FX_01_04 "loss of execution" is not applicable, because feature is completely deterministic.
 Other failures like HW failures are not considered in this analysis because it's developed as a SEooC.

 **DFA:**

+In the static view of the example could be seen that component 1 uses component 2.
+If we apply the failure initiators we may find the possible failures.

 .. feat_saf_dfa:: Mab data corruption
    :violates: feat_arc_sta__Mab__static